Skip to content

 Lifesaver symbols against a blue background

 This year, in 2024, State Capitol Day events take place from January through May.
-Learn more anout State Capitol Days on our Public Policy Events page, and visit our Chapter Program Calendar to find an event near you.
+Learn more about State Capitol Days on our Public Policy Events page, and visit our Chapter Program Calendar to find an event near you.

 State Capitol Day events are hosted annually by AFSP chapters across the country.
 This year, events will take place from January through May, and thousands of our Volunteer Advocates will meet with legislators about how to prevent suicide and increase mental health care in their state.
 These meetings are a crucial opportunity for Advocates to establish personal connections with public officials, and to raise much-needed awareness about life-saving legislation and policy changes.